Rosacea and redness

 When to see a dermatologist

 Rosacea responds well to topicals for many people, but some subtypes (especially papulopustular and phymatous) need prescription support: topical ivermectin, oral doxycycline at sub-antimicrobial doses, sometimes laser for persistent telangiectasia.
-If your rosacea is causing visible pustules, papules, or skin thickening, see a dermatologist.
+If your rosacea is causing visible pustules, papules, skin thickening, or recurring eye irritation, see a dermatologist.
+The guide to ocular rosacea symptoms explains dry, gritty, swollen, light-sensitive, and blurry-eye warning signs that may also need ophthalmologist care.
 The routine on this page is a baseline that pairs well with most prescription regimens.

 A simple routine